 Key Stage 3 – Year 7, 8 and 9

-Pupils will study English, Mathematics, Science, Computing, Art, Design and Technology (on a rotation of 10 weeks per subject each year), Physical Education, Geography, History, Religious Studies, PSHCE (Personal, Social, Health and Citizenship), Performing Arts (comprising of Drama, Dance and Music studied on a rotation of 1 term per year) and at least one Modern Foreign Language.
+Pupils will study English, Mathematics, Science, Computing, Art, Design and Technology, Physical Education, Geography, History, Religious Studies, PSHCE (Personal, Social, Health and Citizenship), Performing Arts (comprising of Drama, Dance and Music) and at least one Modern Foreign Language.

-Most pupils will start a few of their GCSEs early some core subjects like English, Mathematics, Science and Religious Studies.
-They will study all National Curriculum subjects until the end of Year 9.
+All pupils will study all National Curriculum subjects until the end of Year 9.

 During the Spring Term Year 9 pupils will start to consider their GCSE options.
 All options will be available to all students.
-They will be supported carefully in this process, through curriculum evenings, subject presentations, parental guidance and interviews with pastoral and senior staff where required.
+They will be supported carefully in this process, through curriculum evenings, subject presentations, and parental guidance.

 Students will be assessed on a termly basis to monitor progress.
-At the end of the academic year pupils in Years 7, 8 and 9 will sit more formal examinations, some of which will be undertaken in the Sports Hall to start preparing them for the expectations of GCSE examinations.
-Parents will receive 2 interim reports and one full report per year informing them of the progress being made by their daughter.
+Parents will receive two interim reports and one full report per year informing them of the progress being made by their child.

 Key Stage 4 - Years 10 and 11